 How to make Cloth Pads

-There are other options like biodegradable sanitary napkins, menstrual cups etc., but self-made hygienic napkins are the best alternative.
+the best fashion There are other options like biodegradable sanitary napkins, menstrual cups etc., but self-made hygienic napkins are the best alternative.
 They can be washed and reused and made quickly at home following these simple steps.

 You need a top layer, an absorbent middle layer and a waterproof bottom layer.
 Natural fabrics such as flannel are best for making cloth pads.
 To prevent leakage, you can use flannel in all the layers, with a waterproof layer before the back layer.